 A retrosternal goiter is always a consideration in people who have a mass sticking out of the neck.
 A retrosternal goiter often causes no symptoms for years.
-It is often detected when a chest x-ray is done for another reason.
+It is often detected when a chest x-ray or CT scan is done for another reason.
 Any symptoms are usually due to pressure on nearby structures, such as the windpipe (trachea) and swallowing tube (esophagus).

 Surgery to completely remove the goiter may be recommended, even if you do not have symptoms.

 - You receive general anesthesia.
 This makes you asleep and unable to feel pain.